logo

 • An in-person interview

-*All Civil Service Commission agencies require applicants to take the Civil Service Exam.
+*All Civil Service Commission agencies require applicants to take the New Jersey Civil Service Exam.
 More information about this test can be found on the Civil Service Commission’s website.

 “Once you graduate high school, and whether you continue on to college or the workplace, remember that a police department will conduct a background check and meet with each of your teachers and employers as well as references, co-workers, and neighbors.
 You should also consider doing volunteer work and participate in charitable events in your community as to establish a good rapport with the citizens you wish to one day serve.” – Police Chief Gregory Meyer, Lakewood Police Department